Ever wonder why you're not receiving many emails or calls from your website?

 If you're very active in your community, your blog and social media pages can demonstrate this as well.
 The trick here is to make these posts about the reader.
 Your inclusion in the photos should appear incidental.
 Focus on the experiences, and sense of community your prospective buyer can expect.

 Again, if you take a page from the playbook of some of the heavy hitters, video tours of your listings provide both valuable content for your site, and quality media to share in video posts on Facebook, YouTube and Vimeo.
 As with listings, adding geographic references to video is a legitimate (non-spammy) way to establish yourself in local search.
 How-to videos are also very popular.
-For example, one week you could create a video on “Choosing the Perfect Vancouver Condo.”
-You would of course include several of your listings in the video, to illustrate the features available.
+For example, one week you could create a video on "Choosing Your Perfect West Van Condo."
+You could of course talk about the neighbourhoods, and include several of your listings in the video, to illustrate features available.
+You would then 'credit' the properties used in the making of the video in the text below.
+Nowhere in the video would you be "selling" real estate, and that's what makes it content marketing, instead of shameless selling.

 Detailed information for each of your local neighborhoods can be invaluable for buyers considering a move to your area.
 And it's an excellent way to build up your relevant content, authority and organic search traffic.
 Let's say you have 7 neighborhoods that make up your geographic territory.
 If you create 8 to 10 pages of quality information on each, you could have 70 new pages that will decimate the other sites that only devoted a single paragraph to each neighborhood.
 Some pages would be schools in each neighbourhood, parks, shopping, childcare, places to walk a dog, etc.

 This is just a short list of some of the wonderful content possibilities available to real estate professionals.
-Over time you’ll become adept at spotting content opportunities, or you can have a content marketing expert map out a content strategy and publishing schedule.
+Over time you'll become adept at spotting content opportunities, or you can have a content marketing expert who specializes in real estate map out a content strategy and publishing schedule.